pokealarm/pokealarm/docs/configuration/events/monster-events.rst

-ultra_level         The level at which the mon will reach the highest possible CP in ultra league ultra_candy         Candy cost to power up the mon or its evolution in ultra league ultra_stardust      Stardust cost to power up the mon or its evolution in ultra league ultra_url           Individual link to gostadium.club to further analyze the mon or its evolution in ultra league ultra_pvpoke        Individual link to pvpoke.com to further analyze the mon or its evolution in ultra league
+ultra_level         The level at which the mon will reach the highest possible CP in ultra league ultra_candy         Candy cost to power up the mon or its evolution in ultra league ultra_stardust      Stardust cost to power up the mon or its evolution in ultra league ultra_rank          The current rank of the monster in ultra league ultra_url           Individual link to gostadium.club to further analyze the mon or its evolution in ultra league ultra_pvpoke        Individual link to pvpoke.com to further analyze the mon or its evolution in ultra league
 =================== =========================================================